-Sithonia peninsula is the place with some of the most beautiful camping sites in the world!
-If you opt to spend your holiday camping (or glamping!), you will have a very hard task- to choose among more than 10 gorgeous camps in Sithonia.
+Sithonia peninsula is a place with some of the most beautiful camping sites in the world!
+If you opt to spend your holiday camping (or glamping!), you will have a very hard task – to choose among more than 10 gorgeous camps in Sithonia.
 They offer everything you can possibly want in a camp and are a great choice for nature lovers.

 5. Authentic northern Greece culture

-As well as the whole area, Sithonia has rich history, and if you look further, you will find incredible stories from ancient Greece to the heartbreaking 20th century history of Sithonia.
+As well as the whole area, Sithonia has a rich history, and if you look further, you will find incredible stories from ancient Greece to the heartbreaking 20th-century history of Sithonia.

 Apparently, Sithonia got its name from Sithon – the king of Macedonia who wanted to burn his daughter alive because she almost tricked him so she could marry her love.
 Fortunately, things turned out fine for everybody in this myth.